BabesGotByte/GRAPH-THEORY-Labcodes/README.md

 (Trained and tested on different font styles)

 3:
-Let intersection operation of graphs G1 and G2 is defined as G1 Ո G2
+Let intersection operation of graphs G1 and G2 is defined as G1 Ո G2.
-Demonstrate:
- Empty/Null
- Connected graph
- Disconnected graph
- Resultant is an original graph
+Demonstrate for : Empty/NullConnected graph, Disconnected graph and Resultant is an original graph.